Modeling Polarized Radio Sounding Observations of a Coronal Mass Ejection: Discussion and Conclusions

 \section{Discussion and Conclusions}

+We demonstrate that FETCH can remotely measure the magnetic field and TEC in a way that is needed to characterize the global 3-dimensional distribution of plasma within ICMEs between the Sun and Earth.
+Every Faraday rotation experiment has compared its results to various models for the corona and heliosphere and structures within them.
+MHD modeling of the heliosphere has significantly advanced by incorporating multiple structures simultaneously, such as CMEs/ICMEs and corotating interactive regions.
+This is the first effort to utilize a realistic model, the AWSoM 3D MHD model, and analyze how remote sensing Faraday rotation, Total Electron Content, and speed from timing observations compare to the known simulated input as well as {\em in-situ} observations of the same structures.

+We discovered that the asymmetry of these structures has a significant influence on the analysis results.
+For example, the view direction produced markedly different timing speeds.
+Despite these differences, they were less variable than {\em in-situ} speed estimates.
+Analyzing the Total Electron Content in the ICME was similarly impacted by viewing asymmetry, enabling a rough tomographic inversion for estimating density.

+The current approach to analyzing Faraday rotation observations is to initially assume that the magnetic field is calculated from RM/TEC*constant.
+This paper demonstrates that the assumption best applies where there are not significant variations in density and magnetic field.
+It's generally a factor of two off under normal conditions.

+The timing of ICME structures crossing the different Lines between FETCH-hosting spacecraft enables observing the speed and expansion of the ICME.
+Detection of the sheath region is based on the TEC in the line of sight as it rises and falls, which also generates a signature in the FR, a measure that is weighted by the density.
+This is different from an {\em in-situ} spacecraft observation, which can be located in the path of the ICME or off to the side.

+The FR and TEC measurements are sensitive to different aspects of the structure, the sheath versus the flux rope versus the surrounding solar wind.
+Due to the asymmetry in these structures, timing when the largest coherent part of the structure is in the line-of-sight can vary significantly with just 15 degrees of angular offset.
+The implication is that tomography is a powerful tool to utilize these differences to determine the 3D spatial distribution.

+We find that the leading edge to an ICME flux rope can be detected using frequency fluctuations for the steep decline in the inner edge of the sheath.
+Identifying the Trailing Edge to an ICME flux rope can be undertaken with a rough tomographic analysis.
+This pinpointing of the magnetic flux rope edges compared simulated {\em in-situ} spacecraft observations to the remote observing of TEC to make this determination.
+Further investigation with other examples of CMEs/ICME should be undertaken to inspect model specific differences.

-Spacecraft radio FR conducted over the L5-L4 sensing path is a novel approach for study of Earth-bound CMEs.
-Due to the critical magnetic field information extracted by FR methods and the unique orientation of the LOS perpendicular to Earthward-propagating events, the FETCH experiment presents the opportunity to combine the study of CME basic structure and mechanisms with improved early-detection systems for high-risk geospace weather.
+A critical aspect to being able to make a tomographic analysis was the placement of four radio frequency instruments on either side of the Earth-Sun line.
+Spacecraft radio Faraday Rotation measurements collected from the L5-L4 sensing path is a novel approach for studying Earth-bound ICMEs.
+We find that the FETCH instrument concept presents the opportunity to combine the study of ICME basic structure and physics with improved early-detection capabilities for high-risk geospace weather.